nonoroazoro/vscode-syncing/README.md

 ## Keybindings

-The keybindings **are disabled by default**, you can enable them by updating `VSCode Keyboard Shortcuts`:
+The keybindings **are unassigned by default**, you can enable them by updating `VSCode Keyboard Shortcuts`:

 1. for VSCode versions >= 1.11 (***recommended***):